nardoz-dev/LiVeSe/docs/3thdelivery/evaluation.md

 > 3. Better Sample Frequency Rate
 > 4. Small Network Usage.

-1. The Battery constraint is an interesting point, because take into account the lifetime of our battery due to the constraint of the power consumption of the small iot devices installed in our device.
+1. The Battery constraint is an interesting point, because it takes into account the lifetime of our battery due to the constraint of the power consumption of the sensors installed in our device.
 In fact in order to improve the battery lifetime expectation of our device, we supposed to install a solar panel system.
 Of course we need to study how and what kind of solar panel we need to install for our purpose.
 Below we take into account a more detailed explanation [about that](#energy-consumption).
 2. Since the purpose of our PIR is to measure if a specific road is crowded or not, we use our sampling and algorithm idea in order to have an efficient evaluation of the data that has been readed from the component.
 [Here](#pir-accuracy) you can see the details.
-3. Sample Frequency Rate is very important because if it is small it can causes high peak of energy loss consumption, if it is too hight the purpose of the device can't be reach so it would be useless.
+3. Sample Frequency Rate is very important because if it is small it can causes high peak of energy loss consumption, if it is too hight the purpose of the device can't be reached so it would be useless.
 Details [here](#sampling-frequency-analysis)
 4. Of course also the size of the packet that we want to send over the internet need to be small, fast, and we want to avoid latency as much as possibile.
 [Details](#network-usage)

 ## Energy consumption